bschulke/too-long-didnt-recipe/README.md

   * give option to save recipe to file
 * what if we made this into a mobile app that can be used as a plugin on a web browser?
 * test on other non-BonAppetit recipe websites!

+### Thoughts:
+For this script version, we need to think about how it will work out of the box for any user.